Auscultation of a heart begins with two critical items: a stethoscope and a patient.

 The mitral point is located in the center of the middle clavicle on the left side of the chest in the fifth intercostal space.

-The base of the heart is where the S2 aortic and pulmonary sound will be loudest.
+The heart base is where the S2 aortic and pulmonary sounds will be loudest.

 The apex is where the tricuspid and mitral sound of S1 is loudest during auscultation.

-The vertex region will also be where the S3 and S4 sounds (additional heart sounds are not usually seen in normal evaluations) and murmurs of mitral stenosis can be heard, if present.
+The vertex region will also be where the S3 and S4 sounds (additional heart sounds are not usually seen in regular evaluations) and murmurs of mitral stenosis can be heard if present.

 Positioning the patient during the evaluation facilitates auscultation of various valve abnormalities.

-Initially, a full auscultation evaluation should be performed as the patient is in a supine or sitting position.
+Initially, a complete auscultation evaluation should be performed as the patient is in a prone or sitting position.

-Patients should then be positioned laterally on their left side so that the provider can listen with the bell of the stethoscope for any S3, S4 (additional heart sounds) and / or murmurs of mitral stenosis in the apex region.
+Patients should then be positioned laterally on their left side so that the provider can listen with the bell of the stethoscope for any S3, S4 (additional heart sounds), and murmurs of mitral stenosis in the apex region.